startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

             • Write a Recurrence.
 Now that you've defined your subproblems, you will need to write out a recurrence relation that defines OPT(k₁, …, kₙ) in terms of some number of subproblems.
             Make sure that when you do this you include your base cases.
+    -> The other key property is that there should be only a polynomial number of different subproblems.
+These two properties together allow us to build the optimal solution to the final problem from optimal solutions to subproblems.
+            In the top-down view of dynamic programming, the first property above corresponds to being able to write down a recursive procedure for the problem we want to solve.
+The second property corresponds to making sure that this recursive procedure makes only a polynomial number of different recursive calls.
+In particular, one can often notice this second property by examining the arguments to the recursive procedure: e.g., if there are only two integer arguments that range between 1 and n, then there can be at most n^2 different recursive calls.
+            Sometimes you need to do a little work on the problem to get the optimal-subproblem-solution property.
+For instance, suppose we are trying to find paths between locations in a city, and some intersections have no-left-turn rules (this is particulatly bad in San Francisco).
+Then, just because the fastest way from A to B goes through intersection C, it doesn’t necessarily use the fastest way to C because you might need to be coming into C in the correct direction.
+In fact, the right way to model that problem as a graph is not to have one node per intersection, but rather to have one node per <Intersection, direction> pair.
+That way you recover the property you need.

     -> LOOK BELOW FOR DYNAMIC PROGRAMMING RECURRENCE EXAMPLES!!!